FIN-415 / 6 credits

 Summary

 This course gives an introduction to probability theory and stochastic calculus in discrete and continuous time.
-We study fundamental notions and techniques necessary for applications in finance such as option pricing, hedging, optimal portfolio choice and prediction problems.
+The fundamental notions and techniques introduced in this course have many applications in finance, for example for option pricing, risk management and optimal portfolio choice.

 Content